juancabe/sensor-proyect/sensor-server/README.md

 - [ ] Add Put endpoints where needed
 - [ ] Use PoisonedIdentifiers correctly
 - [ ] Try to refactor DB to LazyLock<Mutex<...>> or something to share a DbConn on the state (maybe no)
+- [ ] Impose restrictions on user-input fields

 ## Main dependencies